eXist-db/documentation/README.md

 This repository contains the official documentation for the [eXist-db native XML database](http://www.exist-db.org) and the application for browsing it.
 You can browse the latest release of the documentation on [eXist-db homepage](http://exist-db.org/exist/apps/doc/).
 User reporting errors should check the [contributions](#contributions) section below.
 Core-contributors preparing a release should consult the [release procedure](RELEASE.md)

+## Notice
+As of January 2018 the exist-db documentation is undergoing a major rewrite.
+While this is work in progress ,we want to keep the contents open for community edits.
+Consequently, the display of the documentation will at times appear less polished then usual.

 ## Dependencies
 -   [Maven](https://maven.apache.org): 3.x